Wright and New York: The Making of America's Architect

 A dazzling dual portrait of Frank Lloyd Wright and early twentieth-century New York, revealing the city's role in establishing the career of America's most famous architect

-Frank Lloyd Wright took his first major trip to New York in 1909, fleeing a failed marriage and artistic stagnation.
+Frank Lloyd Wright (1867–1959) took his first major trip to New York in 1909, fleeing a failed marriage and artistic stagnation.
 He returned a decade later, his personal life and architectural career again in crisis.
 Booming 1920s New York served as a refuge, but it also challenged him and resurrected his career.
-New York connected Wright with important clients and commissions that would harness his creative energy and define his role in the future of modern architecture, even as the stock market crash took its toll on his benefactors.
+The city connected Wright with important clients and commissions that would harness his creative energy and define his role in modern architecture, even as the stock market crash took its toll on his benefactors.